Disclaimer:

 Privacy statement:

-Effective date and modification
+Effective date and changes

-This privacy statement was last amended on 01-04-2020.
+This version was last updated on 21-09-2025.

 Contact details